paxdotdev/pax/lab-journal-zb.md

     become knowledgeable about its ExpandedNode children?

 Unpacking:  during properties computation, we can create ExpandedNodes, because we both have knowledge of ancestral repeats for `id_chain`, and have locally calculated properties that we can store on an ExpandedNode.
-Perhaps there needs to be a method on `dyn RenderNode` for setting ExpandedNode children? (`set_expanded_children` ?)
+Perhaps there needs to be a method on `dyn InstanceNode` for setting ExpandedNode children? (`set_expanded_children` ?)
-Another possibility is to mark relationships e.g. through cloned Rcs, allowing ID-based lookups without requiring any setting through `dyn RenderNode` (with the heavy lift of punching through all trait implementors)
+Another possibility is to mark relationships e.g. through cloned Rcs, allowing ID-based lookups without requiring any setting through `dyn InstanceNode` (with the heavy lift of punching through all trait implementors)
 Even so, there needs to be some way for a node to specify its children dynamically.
 Basically, most nodes just return their templated children (wrapped as `ExpandedNode`s?) but Repeat does so as a function of its data source, and Conditional does so as a function of its evaluated boolean state